 For students currently in grades 9-12

-- First take a placement test and pass at a pre-college reading level.
-This common college placement test is called the ACCUPLACER and is administered by a Cornerstones representative on Mondays, Wednesdays, and Fridays.
+- First, take a placement test and pass at a pre-college reading level.
+This placement test is the ACCUPLACER and is administered by a Cornerstones representative on Mondays, Wednesdays, and Fridays.

-- Then, the High School Summer Program Application is submitted.
+- Second, submit the High School Summer Program Application.

 Middle School Summer Program

 Students currently in grades 6-8

 The Middle School Summer Program goals focus on skill, will, self-direction, and developing knowledge of the college environment through math, science, nutrition, and language using project-based learning activities.
 Core classes incorporate hands-on learning, auditory learning, and visual learning, while connecting academic content with everyday life experiences.

 The program encourages students to pursue higher education.
 Students learn the advantages of a college education and why college is important to reaching their goals.
 They develop self-direction through project-based learning and activities that help them envision how college enables them to pursue career options they are interested in.
 They gain first-hand knowledge of how college works by visiting colleges, as well as extending their learning with web-based research.
 Through participation, students develop confidence in their ability to be college students.

 The program is three weeks long, Monday-Thursday from 8:30am-4:30pm, with half-day Fridays for field trips.
 At the end of the program, there is a ceremony that showcases student work.
 To support long-term involvement and sustained growth, students and parents will be invited back to each during each school year for a variety of activities.